 You do not need to get your paint roller wet before you apply paint to it.
 You want the roller to absorb or soak up the paint from your paint pan so do not immerse the roller in water before beginning to paint.

-Do you have to wash paint roller between coats?
+Do you have to wash paint rollers between coats?

 You do not have to wash a paint roller between coats if the paint dries quickly.
 If the paint takes more than an hour to dry then you should wash your roller so the paint on the roller does not dry out while you are waiting

 As you may well have realized, getting rid of the excess paint from the rollers is a slow and meticulous undertaking.
-This is a chore which calls for the employment of great skill, maximum patience, and of course a couple of co-operant tools-of-trade.
+This is a chore which calls for the employment of great skill, maximum patience, and of course a couple of co-operant tools of the trade.

 For these reasons, you have to invest a great deal of practice and effort to be able to get it right.
-Needless to say, you will require great assistance of trained experts in the field of paint removal to get you started.
+Needless to say, you will require great assistance from trained experts in the field of paint removal to get you started but as you learn from them and this website, you will soon become an expert yourself.